bitovi/academy/src/typescript/12-generics/generics.md

 @sourceref ../../../exercises/typescript/12-generics/02-solution/src/tree-node.ts
 @highlight 5-9, 11, 16, only

-As we use generics in line 5, we allow the `TreeNode` class to be flexible and reusable, accommodating different types of data and comparison logic.
+The use of generics in line 5, allows the `TreeNode` class to be flexible and reusable, accommodating different types of data and comparison logic.
 </details>

 ## Next steps